Datalore 2024.3 Help

 Published report

-1. Open an interactive report using the provided link.
+1. Open the report and click the Recalculate button in the upper right corner to ensure report interactivity.
 In the image below, there is an interactive report containing a table and a chart.

 Unedited interactive report